daleao/sdv/ImmersiveFishPonds/README.md

 To update, first delete the old version and then install the new one.
 You can optionally keep your configs.json in case you have personalized settings.

-To uninstall simply delete the mod from your mods folder.
-This mod is safe to uninstall at any point.
+Before uninstall, **fish out and clear all ponds** to remove rogue data.
+Then delete the mod from your mods folder.

 ## Special Thanks